MetalBlockchain/metal-docs/docs/dapps/launch.md

 ## Platform Basics

 Metal Blockchain  is a [network of networks](../overview/getting-started/intro.md).
 It means that it is not a single chain running a single, uniform type of blocks.
 It contains multiple Subnets, each running one of more heterogeneous chains.
 But, to run an Ethereum dapp on a low-fee, fast network with instant finality, we don't need to concern ourselves with that right now.
-Using the link above you can find out more if you wish, but all you need to know right now is that one of the chains running on Metal Blockchain Primary Network is the C-Chain (contract chain).
+Using the link above you can find out more if you wish, but all you need to know right now is that one of the chains running on the Metal Blockchain Primary Network is the C-Chain (contract chain).

 C-Chain runs a fork of [go-ethereum](https://geth.ethereum.org/docs/rpc/server) called [coreth](https://github.com/MetalBlockchain/coreth) that has the networking and consensus portions replaced with Metal Blockchain equivalents.
 What's left is the Ethereum VM, which runs Solidity smart contracts and manages data structures and blocks on the chain.
-As a result, you get a blockchain that can run all the Solidity smart contracts from Ethereum, but with much greater transaction bandwidth and instant finality that [Metal Blockchain's revolutionary consensus](../overview/getting-started/avalanche-consensus.md) enables.
+As a result, you get a blockchain that can run all the Solidity smart contracts from Ethereum, but with much greater transaction bandwidth and instant finality that the [Avalanche consensus](../overview/getting-started/avalanche-consensus.md) enables.

 Coreth is loaded as a plugin into [MetalGo](https://github.com/MetalBlockchain/metalgo), the client node application used to run Metal Blockchain network.